dinnenylab/BrassicaceaeGRN/README.md

 echo -e 'ACGT\tACGT' > ACGT.txt
 find_motifs_in_sequences.py ACGT.txt At_genome.fa ACGT_in_At.txt
 ```
-- Second, we marked the positions of ABREs in a genome, with redundant positions called by multiple ABRE definitions consolidated, as follows:
+- Second, we marked the positions of all ABREs in a genome, with redundant positions called by multiple ABRE definitions consolidated, as follows:
 ```
 find_motifs_in_sequences.py ABRE.txt At_genome.fa ABRE_in_At.txt
 sort -k1,1 -k2,2n ABRE_in_At.txt > ABRE_in_At.sorted.txt